 We offer zirconia and porcelain inlays and onlays, or partial crowns, at Stein Center for Advanced Dentistry to address a wide range of dental needs.
 Similar to dental crowns, inlays and onlays offer a long-lasting, durable solution for tooth damage.
-More specifically, inlays and onlays can address lost fillings, fractured cusps, poorly fitted or damaged restorations.
-They are most commonly used to replace dental fillings when a patient has a cavity that is not large enough for a dental crown.
+More specifically, inlays and onlays can address lost fillings, fractured cusps, and poorly fitted or damaged restorations.
+We most commonly use them to replace dental fillings when a patient has a cavity that is not large enough for a dental crown.

-Patients who require inlays or onlays can look forward to these key benefits:
+Patients who require inlays or onlays can look forward to the following key benefits: